Technical-NGO/Technical-NGO.github.io/README.md

-# Technical-NGO.github.io
+# Technical-NGO

-Repo to hold the landing page.
+Place-holder landing page while the original one is in development..